 We provide public education to the local community such youth groups.
 Education includes information from how to activate to 911 system to display of our ambulance.

 UDECU is based on a hierarchical system that encourages education and hard work at the keys to promotion.
 There are five ranks (and one additional intermediate rank) based upon a person’s accomplishments in the organization.
 Your rank number proceeds your personal two digit membership number.

-Level 1 – Attendant: A New member in the organization with little or no formal training in EMS
+Level 1 – Probationary Member: A New member in the organization with little or no formal training in EMS

 Level 3 – Assistant Technician: A member who is A NREMT-B and a Delaware EMT-B. A Level 3 is expected to take a leading roll in the delivery of Patient Care, under the supervision of a Level 4.
 Level 3’s will be given evaluations based on their performance on each ambulance call they “tech.”